vincepolston/Cash-Register-App-MEVN/README.md

 ```

 Install packages for the front-end \
-To be ran from the Cash-Register-App-MEVN/client directory
+To be ran from the Cash-Register-App-MEVN\client directory
 ```
 cd client
 npm install